openedx/edx-documentation/en_us/shared/exercises_tools/math_expression_input.rst

 Math Expression Input Problems
 ####################################

+.. note:: EdX offers full support for this problem type.

 In math expression input problems, learners enter text that represents a mathematical expression.
 The text is converted to a symbolic expression that appears below the response field.
 Unlike numerical input problems, which only